 ABOUT US

-Situated in the heart of the Peak District National Park, the large self catering Holiday Barn comfortably sleeps up to 24.
+Situated in the heart of the Peak District National Park, the large self catering Holiday Barn comfortably sleeps up to 22, with 4 in the cottage annex.

 The barn is the perfect venue for friends and family to relax and stay together under one roof and is ideal for birthdays, anniversaries, leisure groups, chilled stag or hen dos, reunions and weddings.
 It's equally suited to accommodating corporate groups for training and team building events.